 Hard Skill is also called technical Skill.
 Hard skills are basic knowledge and qualifications related to a particular profession or work, requiring an employee to perform his duties efficiently.

-Hard skills help you identify how good a job seeker is in his job —for example, a graphics designer’s ability to design using the necessary tools.
+Hard skills help you identify a job seeker’s suitability —for example, a graphics designer’s ability to design using the necessary tools.

 What is Soft Skill?

 Soft skills are a person’s personal qualities, which may help his job, career, or work; for example, a graphics designer’s creativity.
 Through this Skill, he will be able to enhance the design by making it suitable for everyone.

 Apart from this, skills can be divided into several more parts.
 E.g.